byomkesh03/Responsive-Blog-Template/README.md

 # Multipage Responsive Blog Template

 This is a multipage responsive blog template built using pure HTML, CSS, and JavaScript.
-It includes a home page, about page, contact page, and individual blog pages.
+It includes a home page, an about page, a contact page, and individual blog pages.
 Each blog page features a proper heading, related image, blog author name, and upload date.
 Users can search for specific blogs using the search option.
 The vector credit for the website's graphics goes to Vecteezy.

 ## Table of Contents